researchanddesign/take-home-node/README.md

 ## Requirements

+- Fix bug in server.
+The front-end is unable to communicate with the API.
+If you can't find the bug in 15 mins, ping us on slack so we can help you figure it out and get on your way.
 - A user should be able to add a new todo item.
 - A user should be able to edit a todo item.
 - A user should be able to delete a todo item.